 Movies in DVD format are added to the Library’s collection in a manner consistent with patron demand and budget constraints.
 Selection of movies for the collection is made by the library staff with in put from the public.
 The library will not purchase or accept gifts of any movies other than those rated G, PG, or PG-13.
 Other titles may be requested on interlibrary loan and will be filled at the discretion of the lender.

 The Library has a limited collection of art reproductions for public use.
-No new art prints are currently being added to the collection.
+Based on demand and budget limitations, no new art prints are currently being added to the collection.

 Local history material is actively sought by the library.
 Collection and preservation of this material includes print, microfilm and digital formats.
 The library does not attempt to include artifacts as part of the collection.

-Paperbacks are purchased by the library only when hard copies are not available or if the hardback cost is considered excessive compared to its usefulness.
+Paperbacks are purchased by the library only when hardcover copies are not available of if the hardcover cost is considered excessive compared to its usefulness.
 Paperbacks are also accepted as gifts.